Leave of Absence & Deferment

 - Feel confident about USU before school begins

-The time you return from Deferment will determine when you should register for, and attend SOAR:
+The time you return from Deferment will determine when you should sign-up for, and attend SOAR:

 To sign-up for SOAR you or your student should go to www.usu.edu/soar.

-If you have problems or questions while you or your student are signing up for SOAR please feel free to contact the SOAR Department at 435-797-0283 or firstname.lastname@example.org.
+If you have problems or questions while you are signing up for SOAR please feel free to contact the SOAR Department at 435-797-0283 or firstname.lastname@example.org.

 - Consider Math Placement.
 It’s in your best interest to start math right away while it’s still fresh on your mind, and so it doesn’t take you longer to graduate.
 To make sure students enroll in a math class that matches their skill set, USU has implemented a math placement exam that most incoming students need to take.
-You can find out if you need to take the Math Placement Exam at here
+You can find out if you need to take the Math Placement Exam as you sign-up for SOAR.

 - Sign-up Your Parents for Parent Orientation .
 While you attend SOAR, your parents will be given the chance to participate in the Parent orientation offered concurrently with SOAR.
 Parent Orientation provides an opportunity to meet with University administrators and to receive direct answers from official University sources.
 We cover a wide array of services and resources available to students and family members, as well as important topics relevant to helping a student go through the transition to college.